-Usually, programs have up to 4 starting dates.
-Their duration vary, from a few weeks only to 2 years, with about 20 weekly hours of class.
-In order to become fluent at Japanese, though, one should study at least a year.
+Programs have 4 starting dates (January, April, July and October).
+Their lengths vary, from 1 to 2 years, with about 20 weekly hours of class.
+In order to reach JLPT N2 level, one should study at least a year.

-Purpose of your study: If you are planning to study at a Japanese university, you need to select a Japanese language school offers preparation courses for university exams (Such as JLPT or EJU).
+Purpose of your study: If you are planning to study at a Japanese University, you need to select a Japanese language school offers preparation courses for university exams (Such as JLPT or EJU).
 Most of our language schools offer this type of program.
 See our list of schools here.

 Budget: Misconception about Japan is that it is an expensive country.
 However compared to US, Australia or Canada, studying and living in Japan is a lot cheaper.
 When allocating your budget. so you need to consider the school’s location, the tuition fees and other expenses before deciding the school where you would like to apply and study.

-Japanese language schools typically offer 2 or 3 types of courses:
+Japanese language schools typically offer 3 types of courses:

-Intensive or preparatory courses: the usual purpose is to prepare students to integrate a higher education institution and thus to get them ready to take the JLPT test and prepare for the EJU for those who want to go to a Japanese university.
+Intensive or preparatory courses: The purpose is to prepare students to go to higher education and thus to get them ready to take the JLPT test and prepare for the EJU for those who want to go to a Japanese university.
 Generally, you need to have a solid knowledge of Japanese language before you start those courses.

-General or Basic course: this course is for people who are simply interested in Japanese language and culture, students who are not planning to enter a higher education institute but need to master Japanese language for their career in their home country or for hunting jobs in Japan (or simply for their hobby and pleasure).
-It is also for business executives to effectively communicate in Japanese for business meetings, expressing ideas and opinions.
+General or Basic course: This course is for people who are simply interested in Japanese language and culture, students who are not planning to enter a higher education institute but need to master the Japanese language for their career in their home country or for hunting jobs in Japan (or simply for their hobby and pleasure).
+It is also for business executives to effectively communicate in Japanese in business meetings, and be able to express ideas and opinions.

-Short-term courses: it is a course for students and business people who want to improve their Japanese language skills or brush up within the shortest period of time and often during their holidays.
-The course duration is between 2 weeks and 3 months (it varies from schools to schools).
+Short-term courses: It is a course for students and business people who want to improve their Japanese language skills or brush up within the shortest period of time and often during their holidays.
+The course duration is between 2 weeks and 3 months (it varies from school to school).